 Names such as Côtes du Rhône, Hermitage, Côte-Rôtie, and Beaumes-de-Venise spring to mind.
 The area is divided into the northern and southern Rhone.
 The northern sub-region produces red wines with the Syrah grape, and white wines from Marsanne, Roussane and Viognier grapes.
 The southern sub-region produces many different blends of reds, whites and roses.
 The Rhone Valley is where the prestigious Châteauneuf-du-Pape is made.

 - Tokaj-Hegyalja, Hungary

-This lovely wine region is where the world’s oldest botrytized wine originated, known as Tokaji aszú wine.
+This region is where the world’s oldest botrytized wine originated, known as Tokaji aszú wine.
 Botrytis, or noble rot, is a beneficial type of fungus that grows on grapes and produces a really nice sweet wine.
 Furmint and Hárslevelü are two grape varietals that have been growing in the region for centuries.

 As you can see, I have only selected some top/popular regions in Europe.
 Of course, there are many more throughout the Continent to enjoy.

 Is making iconic wines an art or a science?

 Winemaking involves a host of scientific disciplines, including plant physiology, meteorology, agricultural engineering, plant pathology, entomology, chemistry, and microbiology.

 Grape growers must know how the soil and climate will affect the fruit, and they must implement the latest techniques for preventing the spread of pests and disease.